 The team at Valley Isle Excursions are Road to Hana pros.
 They have several small tour buses doing the route every day.
 The end stretch of the road is unpaved and very bumpy, so rental cars companies don’t insure for this trek.
 In doing a tour, I was able to fully complete the entire Road to Hana, which definitely feels like an accomplishment.
 Here’s a rundown on the sights I saw and my highlights.

 I was picked up at a hotel next to my hostel again, at 7am.
-Our tour bus is small, with just 10 people (all Americans except for me!).
+Our tour bus was small, with just 10 people (all Americans except for me).
 I liked the small size, and I honestly don’t think a large bus could handle the Road to Hana anyway.
 We were all staying on Maui’s southside and our first stop was for breakfast.
 I actually didn’t realise this was included, but I hadn’t eaten anything beforehand so it worked out well.
-Breakfast including fruit, pastries, juice and scones.
+Breakfast included fruit, pastries, juice and scones.

 Road to Hana

-Following breakfast we begun our journey on the Road to Hana.
+Following breakfast we began our journey on the Road to Hana.
 We drove through Paia, which looks like a great village.
 Our driver, Barry has lived on the island for many years, so he’s absolutely full of interesting Hawaii and Maui knowledge.
 He points us the best places to eat, including Willie Nelson’s favourite restaurant.
-As we drive along the Hana Highway, Barry pulls over whenever he can for photo opportunities, which was appreciated.
+As we drive along the Hana Highway, Barry pulled over whenever he could for photo opportunities, which was appreciated.
 The area’s actually a rainforest, which receives rainfall most nights.
 It was lush, that’s for sure, and full of pretty waterfalls.